- Introduction

 - Documenting Torque Values: Maintain a record of typical hand tight torque values for various fasteners and materials to enhance consistency and accuracy.

-- Calibrating Tools: Regularly calibrate torque wrenches and other tools to ensure accurate measurements, which is essential for maintaining proper torque levels.
+- Calibrating Tools: Regularly calibrate your torque wrenches and other tools to ensure accurate measurements, which is essential for maintaining proper torque levels.

 How Can You Measure Hand Tight Torque Accurately?